-After teaching English in Manchester and at a London Grammar School, Diana changed to teaching English as a foreign language (TEFL) with the British Centre in Sweden and later at the English Language Centre, Brighton.
+After teaching English in Manchester and at the Rosa Bassett School in London, Diana changed to teaching English as a foreign language (TEFL) with the British Centre in Sweden and later at the English Language Centre, Brighton.
 She returned to teaching after a ten-year break and eventually attained a senior lectureship in T.E.F.L. at University College, Chichester, taking an M.A. in Creative Writing in 2000.

 Short stories have been published in the Macmillan Bookshelf series, in anthologies of winning stories and in the French Literary Review, 2009.
 An extract from her autobiography entitled 'Piano Pieces' won the 2010 Leaf Books Memoir Competition.